bugnificent/selenium-smooth-scroll/README.md

 If you would like to contribute to this repository:

 1. Fork the repository.
-2. Make your changes or add new accessibility testing results.
+2. Make your changes/fixes or add new features.
 3. Submit a pull request for review.

 ---